Yaizu City is located between Tokyo and Nagoya in Japan. Hobart and Yaizu have been sister cities since February 1977.

 Every year Hobart hosts a group of students from Yaizu.
 Three Hobart schools participate in the program and local families provide a homestay experience so the Yaizu students experience a typical Australian home.
 The schools provide a taste of Australian school life by including the students in regular classroom activities.

 Every two years Hobart students travel to Yaizu to experience a homestay with a Japanese family.
-The student exchange program has been operating since 1990.
+The student exchange program has been operating for 29 years.

 The City of Hobart and Yaizu City have worked together on activities, including: